Domcaaaaa/simple-text-encryption-/README.md

 ## Notes
 - The same `key` used to encrypt must be retained to decrypt the message.
 If the `key` changes, the decryption will not produce the correct output.
 - The cipher implemented here is not secure for practical purposes.
 It's a simple demonstration and lacks the complexity of modern encryption algorithms.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to submit a pull request.